iynaix/focal/README.md

 focal image:
 Captures a screenshot.
   -a, --area <AREA>         Type of area to capture [aliases: capture] [possible values: monitor, selection, all]
       --selection
       --monitor
       --all
   -t, --delay <DELAY>       Delay in seconds before capturing -s, --slurp <SLURP>       Options to pass to slurp
-      --no-notify       Do not show notifications
+      --no-rounded-windows  Do not show rounded corners when capturing a window.
+(Hyprland only) --no-notify           Do not show notifications
       --no-save             Do not save the file permanently --rofi                Display rofi menu for selection options --no-icons            Do not show icons for rofi menu --theme <THEME>       Path to a rofi theme
   -e, --edit <COMMAND>      Edit screenshot using COMMAND
                             The image path will be passed as $IMAGE --ocr [<LANG>]        Runs OCR on the selected text -h, --help                Print help (see more with '--help') [FILE]                Files are created in XDG_PICTURES_DIR/Screenshots if not specified

 focal video:
 Captures a video.
   -a, --area <AREA>         Type of area to capture [aliases: capture] [possible values: monitor, selection]
       --selection
       --monitor
   -t, --delay <DELAY>       Delay in seconds before capturing -s, --slurp <SLURP>       Options to pass to slurp
-      --no-notify            Do not show notifications
+      --no-rounded-windows  Do not show rounded corners when capturing a window.
+(Hyprland only) --no-notify           Do not show notifications
       --no-save             Do not save the file permanently --rofi                Display rofi menu for selection options --no-icons            Do not show icons for rofi menu --theme <THEME>       Path to a rofi theme --stop                Stops any previous video recordings
       --audio               Capture video with audio
       --duration <SECONDS>  Duration in seconds to record -h, --help                Print help (see more with '--help') [FILE]                Files are created in XDG_VIDEOS_DIR/Screencasts if not specified

 focal help:
 Print this message or the help of the given subcommand(s)